a-pyro/music-search/README.md

 # Getting Started with Create React App

-// ⚠️ FIRST ADD REACT_APP_API_URL = https://striveschool-api.herokuapp.com/api/deezer in .env
+// ⚠️ create a .env in the root directory and ADD REACT_APP_API_URL = https://striveschool-api.herokuapp.com/api/deezer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).